mharen/mharen.github.io/blog/2011/2011-02-trouble-creating-windows-services-with.md

 **Unknown said on 2013-10-31**

-Big thanks from me too.<br />What an awful piece of work sc.exe is for something so important.
+Big thanks from me too.

+What an awful piece of work sc.exe is for something so important.
 Really pathetic.

 **Luisma said on 2014-07-01**